Habibur Rahman Sohan

-Habibur Rahman Sohan (born 20 November 1999) is a Bangladeshi cricketer, who is a right-handed batsman.
-He grew up in Sirajganj and played in various corporate leagues of Rajshahi.
+Habibur Rahman Sohan (হাবিবুর রহমান সোহান; born 20 November 1999) is a Bangladeshi cricketer, who is a right-handed batsman.

+Early career

+Sohan grew up in Sirajganj and played in various corporate leagues of Rajshahi.
 He moved to Dhaka in 2020 and received training from Sheikh Jamal Dhanmondi Club Academy.

 Domestic career

 In November 2022, he was selected to play for Khulna Tigers following the players' draft to play for them in the 2022–23 Bangladesh Premier League.
 He made his Twenty20 debut for Khulna Tigers on 9 January 2023, against Chattogram Challengers.
 He made his List A debut for Gazi Group Cricketers on 16 March 2023, against Mohammedan Sporting Club in the 2022–23 Dhaka Premier Division Cricket League.
 On 17 April 2023, he scored his maiden century in List A cricket against Shinepukur Cricket Club.

 In December 2023, he was named in North Zone's squad for the 2023–24 Bangladesh Cricket League One Day tournament.
 On 28 December 2023, in the match against Central Zone, he scored a hundred in just 49 balls, recording the fastest century by a Bangladeshi player in List A cricket.